ancinpet/algorithmization-in-c/README.md

-# algorithmization-in-c
+# Basics of algorithmization in C
-Basics of algorithmization in C
+My first proper code and intro to algorithmization